mark2357/list-example/README.md

 A basic list example that displays data from the sampledata.csv The displayed value is the of a name is the total value of it and all of it's children

+## using the website
+it's a basic list example, with simple controls clicking on each item with hide or expand it's children if you click the select button only that item and it's child items will be displayed to clear the selected item click the clear selected button

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.10.

 ## Development Environment Setup